thetatoken/tnt-20-token-example/README.md

 const PrivateKeyUser2 = "USER_2_WALLET_PRIVATE_KEY";
 ```

-Then, send a small amount of TFUEL (e.g. 50 TFUEL) to each of the above wallets.
+Then, send a small amount of TFUEL (e.g. 50 TFUEL) to each of the above wallets on the Theta Mainnet.

 ### Run tests
 ```